kamailio/kamcli/README.md

 ```
   $ git clone https://github.com/kamailio/kamcli.git
   $ cd kamcli
-  $ pip install --editable .
+  $ pip3 install --editable .
 ```

-The *pip install* command installs the dependencies appart of the database connector module needed on top of sqlalchemy.
+The *pip3 install* command installs the dependencies appart of the database connector module needed on top of sqlalchemy.
 You need to install your wanted database module -- e.g., for MySQL use pip to install *mysql-python*.